frabjous/open-guide-editor/doc/installation.md

 Naming the link `oge` instead of `oge.php` will allow it to be used in a shorter way, e.g., `oge filename.md`.
 An alternative would be to create an alias such as `alias oge="php $HOME/open-guide-editor/bin/oge.php"`.
-You should not just copy the script in your `$PATH`, however, as this will interfere with it finding the resources in its parent folder it needs to function properly.
+You should not just copy the script in your `$PATH`, however, as this will interfere with it finding the resources in its parent directory it needs to function properly.

-The script will also create files that do not yet exist, and can be passed (or set via `settings.json`) an option for a templates folder which will be copied over to the new files at creation based on their file extensions.
+The script will also create files that do not yet exist, and can be passed (or set via `settings.json`) an option for a templates directory which will be copied over to the new files at creation based on their file extensions.
 For example, `oge --templates ~/templates newfile.html` will look for a file named `~/templates/html.template` or `~/templates/html1.template` and copy it over to `newfile.html` when it is created.
 Again, see `oge --help`.